haifeng-jin/github_io_source/_posts/2015-06-29-github_pages.md

 You can certainly follow the [instructions on GitHub](https://help.github.com/articles/using-jekyll-with-pages/).
 However, this article will provide you a much easier way to both build and maintain the website.

+Before reading this article, I assume you already have a jekyll project.
+This tutorial will help you deploy it on GitHub Pages.

 First, [create a repository](https://help.github.com/articles/creating-a-new-repository/) and name it "username.github.io" (replace username with your own username).

 Second, [create a file](https://help.github.com/articles/creating-new-files/) named ".nojekyll" in the repository.

 Third, [clone](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/) the repository to your computer.

-Fourth, copy all the files in "_site" directory of your jekyll project to the local directory you just cloned.
+Fourth, copy all the files in "_site" directory of your already exist jekyll project to the local directory you just cloned.

 Finally, add, commit and push using the following command after you cd to the repository.